Timothy-Dement/ContinuousDeployment/README.md

 The canary release task consists of the following parts:

 1. Provisioning and configuring the three AWS EC2 instances.
 For this we execute the playbook setup_servers.yml.
+The inventory file will be created and will be updated as the tasks in the playbook progress.
 One instance would contain the proxy server for load balancing and the mongoDB database instance.

 [&#8594; *GO TO IN FILE*](https://github.ncsu.edu/tmdement/DEVOPS-PROJECT/blob/deploy/canary-release/setup_servers.yml#L1-L71)